 Due to the hut-to-hut nature of the trail and the limited number of hotels in the towns and villages, a comfier schedule is hard to achieve.
 We can offer a hotel upgrade to a 4* hotel in Pralognan-la-Vanoise, and to make your trip comfier, we can offer to book private rooms at 2 huts (Refuge Plan Sec and Refuge de L'Arpont) if they are available at the time of booking.

-Our trip is already quite 'hutty' meaning we do not have a dedicated hutty option for the Vanoise.
+Our trip is already quite 'hutty', meaning that we do not offer a dedicated 'hutty' option for the Vanoise.
 It may be possible in the towns and villages to swap hotels for auberges or to book a more basic hotel.
 Please ask us if you'd like to explore the more basic accommodation options.